 Empathy is an essential quality of a good mentor.
 By having empathy for the mentee’s struggle, the mentor can give effective advice on the next steps.

-In these 3 mentoring experiences, all of the mentees have emphasized how the mentor effectively helped them solve their problem after careful listening.
-Look for a mentor that can effectively listen and help you get out of your funk.
+In these three mentoring experiences, all mentees have emphasized how the mentor effectively helped them solve their problem after careful listening.
+So look for a mentor that can effectively listen and help you get out of your funk.

-Positivity is truly a defining quality of a good mentor, and most recommendations on MentorCruise partly center on the mentor being positive.
+Positivity is genuinely a defining quality of a good mentor, and most recommendations on MentorCruise partly center on the mentor being positive.

 Most of the time, there’s a reason why the mentee was searching for a mentor.
-The mentee does not know how to proceed into achieving a certain goal and other forms of professional development just won’t do.
+The mentee does not know how to proceed toward achieving a specific goal, and other forms of professional development just won’t do.